bvirxx/bLUe_PYSIDE/README.md

 ## DESCRIPTION

- bLUe is a complete GUI environment for photo edition, featuring a large set of adjustment layers as well as 3D LUT and 2.5D LUT management.
+ bLUe is a complete GUI environment for photo edition, featuring a large set of controls as adjustment layers, including 3D LUTs and 2.5D LUTs.

 A 3D LUT is represented by a 3D cube of color nodes.
 Image pixels are associated to nodes, based on their color, and modifications (change in output colors) are applied to each node individually,